stevenschwenke/SoftwareEngineeringCourse/management30/management30.md

 - Source: "Management 3.0" by Jurgen Appelo.
 Although many thoughts from the book are mentioned here, these notes are no replacement for the book.
 Go ahead and read it!
 - one of the most-cited books about management (cited as a good book! ;) )
 - chapters in slides same as in the book, however shorter
+- book no hard academic background, philosophical and anthropological statements in slides not meant to be "exact" in the sense a philosopher / anthropologist would consider "exact"

 ---